 Once you’ve sat through the multiple-choice questions, you’ll be presented with the hazard perception test.
 This is the second part of your driving theory test.

 The hazard perception test involves several different video scenarios.
-You’ll be tasked with identifying potential and developing hazards while your car drives through everyday scenarios.
+You’ll be tasked with identifying developing hazards while your car drives through everyday scenarios.
 You’ll be scored based on how well you identify hazards, and your score will go towards your overall chances of passing your theory test.

 How does the hazard perception test work?